paaguti/mg3a/README.md

 ## What is original, what has been added

-The closest to the original code is the first tag (20171130) in this github.
-My initial additions have initially been included as patches in the Debian building infrastructure (which is also mine) I have included a FreeBSD ports directory under sys/bsd and the Homebrew .rb file from my OSX Homebrew personal tap. under sys/osx
+The closest to the original code is the first tag (https://github.com/paaguti/mg3a/releases/tag/20171130) in this github.
+My initial additions have initially been included as patches in the Debian building infrastructure (which is also mine) I have included a FreeBSD ports directory under sys/bsd and the Homebrew .rb file from my OSX Homebrew personal tap. under sys/osx.

+As of 20180101, I have integrated all patches in the master branch.

 ## Licensing, etc.